allenai/allennlp-demo/README.md

 ## Contributing a non-AllenNLP Model

+The models in the demo are served using a Flask wrapper and the most recent release of AllenNLP.
+However, at some point you may want to contribute a model to the demo that doesn't run on AllenNLP, that runs on a fork of AllenNLP, or that requires an older version of AllenNLP or PyTorch.

-After some recent changes, it should be possible to add non-AllenNLP components to the demo simply by providing a Docker image containing them.
+You can add such components to the demo by preparing a Docker image that serves them.
 It needs to follow the following conventions.
 You need to choose a unique name for your model, say, `my-new-model`.
 Then

+* your Docker image should have a web server running on port 8000

-* your Docker image should serve your front-end at `/task/my-new-model`
+* it should serve your front-end at the URL `/task/my-new-model`

-* it should serve the back-end (assuming it has one) at `/predict/my-new-model`
+* it should serve your back-end (assuming you have one) at `/predict/my-new-model`

 You will then need to add an entry to `models.json` that looks like